ELSady/Regression-California-Housing-Price-Prediction/README.md

 * Engineered some feaures to better specify how many rooms, bedrooms per rooms, bedrooms per household and population per household.
 * Exploratory data with seaborn and matplotlib help giving better understanding of which specific area having the heighest or lowest house price and which are the most densely populated.
 * One hot encoding and standard scaler are used to pre process dataaset before implemented it to machine learning model.
-* Linear regression, Support Vector regression and Tree based and Gradient boosting regressor model are used alongside gridsearch cv to find and optimize the best best model.
+* Several machine learning models are used alongside gridsearch cv to find and optimize the best best model.

 ![alt text](https://github.com/ELSady/Regression-California-Housing-Price-Prediction/blob/main/intro.png)

 Property valuation is an imprecise science.
 Individual appraisers and valuers bring their own experience, metrics and skills to a job.
 Consistency is difficult, with UK and Australian-based studies suggesting valuations between two professionals can differ by up to 40%.
 Perhaps a well-trained machine could perform this task in place of a human, with greater consistency and accuracy.
 Let’s prototype this idea and train some ML models using data about a house’s features, costs and neighbourhood profile to predict its value.
 Our target variable the houses's  price is numerical, hence the ML task is regression.
 (For a categorical target, the task becomes classification.).
-We’ll use a dataset from california housing data which simulates a portfolio of 20.640 properties, there are 26 columns.
+We’ll use a dataset from california housing data which simulates a portfolio of 20.640 properties, there are 10 columns.
 But first we may need to define the business question.<br>

  ### Business Questions: